CABCLabs/cabc-core-website/src/pages/index.md

       imageReason:
         alt: A close-up of a paper filter filled with ground coffee
         image: /img/3.png
+    - reason: >-
-    - reason: 'To enlighten people, so they can make their own decisions.'
+        To enlighten people, so they can make their own decisions.
       imageReason:
         alt: A close-up of a paper filter filled with ground coffee
         image: /img/4.png
+    - reason >-
-    - reason: To encourage and grow active citizenry.
+        To encourage and grow active citizenry.
       imageReason:
         alt: A close-up of a paper filter filled with ground coffee
         image: /img/5.png
+    - reason: >-
-    - reason: 'To help facilitate positive social and environmental change.  '
+        To help facilitate positive social and environmental change.  '
       imageReason:
         alt: A close-up of a paper filter filled with ground coffee
         image: /img/6.png